metauni/metauni.github.io/posts/instructions/instructions.md

 ## 1. Setup

 Metauni uses [Roblox](https://www.roblox.com/) for the 3D virtual environment with voice chat and [Discord](https://www.discord.com) for community discussion and organisation.
-Roblox is necessary, Discord is optional (but fun!).
+Roblox is necessary, Discord is optional (but recommended).
 Both applications can be used on PC, Mac, iOS and Android.
 To set up spatial voice, Roblox's voice chat, you will need 5-10 minutes and a photo ID showing that you are at least 13 years old.

 We recommend that you open the links in each step in a separate tab, so that you can refer back to these instructions: